craig8196/libtrp/PROTOCOL.md

 RTT + Estimated Response Time + Timing Variance could be a good alternative.

 **Transmission rates:**
-Controlled by currency.
+Controlled by credit.
-If out-of-currency, for unreliable, earn at rate of currency per RTT.
+If out-of-credit, for unreliable, earn at rate of credit per RTT.
-If out-of-currency, for reliable, earn when data is confirmed for delivery.
+If out-of-credit, for reliable, earn when data is confirmed for delivery.

 **Rount-trip time (RTT) and transmission rates:**
 RTT is round trip time and only one packet should be sent for each RTT on light data loads.